-If the battery was disconnected during vehicle maintenance, or for other reasons such as a switch continues to be operated after the window is fully open/close, the power windows will not fully open and close automatically.
-Reinitialization of the automatic function can be performed using the master control switches and the front passenger door switch.
-Carry out the following procedure to resume operation:
+If the battery was disconnected during vehicle maintenance, or for other reasons (such as a switch continues to be operated after the window is fully open/closed), the power windows will not fully open and close automatically.
+Resetting of the automatic function can be performed using the master control switches or the front passenger door switch.